-TOPEKA – (April 23, 2018) – Law enforcement officers at locations across the state will be collecting unused leftover medications for safe disposal on Saturday, April 28, Kansas Attorney General Derek Schmidt said today.
+TOPEKA – (October 21, 2019) – Law enforcement officers at locations across the state will be collecting unused medications for safe disposal on Saturday, October 26, Kansas Attorney General Derek Schmidt said today.

 “Unused medications are dangerous for kids, pets and the environment,” Schmidt said.
 “Diversion of opioid painkillers, in particular, can contribute to the misuse of these drugs that has become a serious nationwide problem.
 Getting leftover medicines out of the medicine cabinets and safely destroyed keeps them from falling into the wrong hands and makes our communities safer.”

 Medications will be accepted at drop-off sites across the state from 10 a.m. to 2 p.m. on Saturday.
 To find a location, visit www.ag.ks.gov.

 The National Drug Take-Back Day is coordinated by the federal Drug Enforcement Administration, which collects and safely destroys the medications.

 Medicines that languish in home cabinets are highly susceptible to diversion, misuse and abuse.
 Nationwide, the Centers for Disease Control and Prevention (CDC) estimates opioid overdoses kill 130 Americans every day.
 According to the Kansas Department of Health and Environment, pharmaceutical opioids are a leading cause of drug poisoning deaths in Kansas.

 Studies show a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.
 In addition, Americans are now advised that traditional methods for disposing of unused medicines – flushing them down the toilet or throwing them in the trash – pose potential safety and health hazards and should be avoided.